 Advantest's director and corporate auditor stock ownership association is a partnership formed by the current and former directors, executive officers and corporate auditors of Advantest for the purpose of acquiring Advantest's shares of common stock.
 Only current directors, executive officers and corporate auditors and company advisors that formerly were directors or corporate auditors of Advantest may join the director and corporate auditor stock ownership association.
-Advantest established its director and corporate auditor stock ownership association.
-Advantest established its director and corporate auditor stock held by that member be transferred, in lots of whole units, to that member.
-As of March 31, 2005, 30 current and former directors, executive officers, corporate auditors and company advisors were members of the director and corporate auditor stock ownership association, and the association held 3,658 shares of Advantest's common stock.
+Advantest established its director and corporate auditor stock ownership association in 1983.
+Any member of the association may request that record ownership of the stock held by that member be transferred, in lots of a single unit, to that member.
+As of March 31, 2006, 33 current and former directors, executive officers, corporate auditors and company advisors were members of the director and corporate auditor stock ownership association, and the association held 4,258 shares of Advantest's common stock.
 Advantest also has an employee stock ownership association for other employees in Japan.
-As of March 31, 2005, the association had 577 members and held 172,658 shares of Advantest's common stock.
+As of March 31, 2006, the association had 555 members and held 148,158 shares of Advantest's common stock.